-Koos van den Akker (b.
-1932) is from the Netherlands.
+Koos van den Akker (1939 – 2015) was from the Netherlands.
 He studied at the Netherlands Royal Academy of Art, then went to Paris where he continued his studies and did an apprenticeship at Christian Dior in the late 1950s.
 He opened a boutique in the Hague, where he sold his designs.

 In 1968 van den Akker went to New York where he did designs for Eve Stillman, a lingerie manufacturer.
 He then opened his own women’s ready-to-wear business.
 He became known for his collage clothing, which incorporated lush fabrics, beading and laces.